 Add the replacement Campbell Hausfeld oil you have at hand into the intake port at the top of the sump.
 As the process can vary depending on the specific model of your Campbell Hausfeld compressor, it is difficult to be any more specific than this.

 You should add roughly the same amount of Campbell Hausfeld oil that you’ve removed, or gauge it using the sight glass or dipstick if you have either.

 Note: when filling the compressor with Campbell Hausfeld oil, ensure you do not fill the air intake on the pump or overfill the sump.

 The above methodology is simplified for ease into the following steps:

 - Securely tighten sump plug

-- Locate the Campbell Hausfield compressor oil intake port
+- Locate the Campbell Hausfeld compressor oil intake port

-- Replenish the compressor with the same amount of Campbell Hausfield oil as removed (do not overfill)
+- Replenish the compressor with the same amount of Campbell Hausfeld oil as removed (do not overfill)

-Without having access to every air compressor model manual, and assuming that the manual tells the reader what the Campbell Hausfield oil volume is, there is no way to be anything but vague when providing advice about changing Campbell Hausfield compressor oil and the level in which you must add.
+Without having access to every air compressor model manual, and assuming that the manual tells the reader what the Campbell Hausfeld oil volume is, there is no way to be anything but vague when providing advice about changing Campbell Hausfeld compressor oil and the level in which you must add.

 If you have any questions about Campbell Hausfeld compressor oil, changing it, which to use and how to use it then please leave a comment below with photos if applicable to help others respond to you!